 It’s important to act without delay after a workplace injury because the impact on your life can be significant.
 It may be difficult to return to work, and your injuries may make routine tasks impossible.
 Contact an experienced personal injury and workers’ compensation attorney to help you and your family seek compensation after being hurt on the job.
 Your legal counsel must understand how to investigate your accident, negotiate with insurance companies, and recover your damages in court if no acceptable financial settlement is offered.
 Our Toledo work injury lawyers have helped many victims in your position.
 We will work with your doctors, first responders, and witnesses to build a strong case for your damages.
 Ohio’s statute of limitations law requires you to contact your lawyer as soon as possible.
 Personal injury claims must be filed within two years, but workers’ compensation actions must begin within one year.
 You need a lawyer who understands this complex process.

 Contact Kisling, Nestico & Redick to speak with a knowledgeable attorney about recovering damages after suffering an injury at work.
-Our team has years of experience representing our clients in Ohio in personal injury claims as well as workers’ compensation actions.
+Our team has years of experience representing our clients work work injuries in many Ohio cities, including, Cleveland, Columbus, Akron, and many more.
 Contact our office in Toledo today at (419) 324-8205.